 Belly breathing is a very simple exercise that kids will be able to learn easily.
 But we can make it even more fun by using two different techniques;

 - Imagery: Using our child’s imagination with the “Balloon Breathing Technique”

 - Using props, like a soft toy.

 Read in more detail ➡️ belly breathing for kids.

 This is a cute video to learn about Belly Breathing with Rosita from Sesame Street:

 Place your thumb on your right nostril and your middle and index on your left nostril.
 Hold your right nostril closed with your thumb and breathe in slowly through the left one.
 Breathe out through the right nostril while closing the left one.
 Hold your breath a couple of seconds and breathe in through your right nostril, keeping the left one closed.
 Continue alternating sides.

 What do you think about breathing exercises for kids now?

 Yes!
 They can also be a fun activity for home or the classroom.

-Download your free breathing exercises for kids (worksheets) by filling in your details bellow:
+And, don’t forget to download your free breathing exercises for kids (worksheets) by filling in your details below: